 3、ESD Features and Characteristics

-Do you know what is the most dangerous feature of static electricity during SMT assembly, and what can lead to the biggest damage?
+Do you know the most dangerous feature of static electricity during SMT assembly, and what can lead to the biggest damage?
 It is that humans might not recognize ESD at all.

 You see, the electrostatic discharge needs to be of a certain volume for humans to identify it.
-Unfortunately, even levels lower than the ones we can notice can endanger the components of an electronic device.
+Unfortunately, even levels lower than the ones we can notice can endanger an electronic device's components.

 As for other features, it is vital to note that the ESD starts and ends quickly.
 It doesn’t take more than a millisecond for the electrostatic discharge to damage the components.